AdamFHolt/adamfholt.github.io/_pages/research.md

 <h3 style="font-weight: bold">Research overview</h3>

 <p style="padding-top:15px">
 We investigate the geologic evolution of plates, plate boundaries and the flowing mantle, and, in particular, strive to constrain the rates and scales of tectonic deformation.
 To achieve this, we integrate a range of modeling techniques with geological observations.
-Below, our three main research avenues are summarized, and the carousal of images highlights specific ongoing and/or recent projects.
+Below, our three main research avenues are summarized, and the image carousal highlights a selection of ongoing/recent projects.
 </p>
 <hr>
 <p style="padding-top:5px">